Mastering Key Bindings in Emacs

 M-x and can therefore be bound to a key.

-If it is your intent – as it so often is – to call a function with parameters you must wrap it in a little helper function, like a
+If it is your intent – as it so often is – to call a function, but with explicit parameter values, you must wrap it in a little helper function, like a

 lambda expression or even a standard